anyc/steam-overlay/README.md

 steam-overlay
 =============

 Gentoo overlay for Valve's Steam client and Steam-based games.
-Stable ebuilds are also transferred to [Gamerlay overlay](http://dev.gentoo.org/~mrpouet/pub/gamerlay/main_page.xml) ([repo](http://git.overlays.gentoo.org/gitweb/?p=proj/gamerlay.git;a=summary)).

 Using the overlay
 -----------------